 sudo usermod -aG docker $USER

-After adding your user to the docker group, you need to log out and log back in for the changes to take effect.
-This ensures that your current session recognizes the group membership change.
+After adding your user to the docker group, log out and log back in so your current session picks up the new group membership.

-The container must have full access to the host network (needed for mdns and Matter protocol).
+The container must have full access to the host network (needed for mDNS and the Matter protocol).

 sudo docker run --name matterbridge \